mgbeyer/phpwtl/README.md

 Whatever output is produced before the instantiation and after calling "log" can and will not be measured.

 * **DRP_CLR_CUSTOM**
-You might provide the relative filename/path to another ressource (like an image) via this flag using "parameter".
+You might provide the absolute or relative filename/path to another ressource (like an image) via this flag using "parameter".
+The path is seen as absolute to the webserver document root if it is prefixed with a folder separator (/) and relative otherwise.
 This affects the fields *"content_size"*, *"status_code"*, the request URI part of *"request_line"* (common format) and the *"referrer"* field (combined format) as follows:
 	* **"content_size"** will contain the file size of the given ressource (the new request target) or is empty if the ressource-file doesn't exist
 	* **"status code"** will contain "200" if the target exists and "404" otherwise